SuadeLabs/fire/documentation/properties/type.md

 ### write_off
 From D1 of [MLAR](https://www.bankofengland.co.uk/-/media/boe/files/prudential-regulation/crd-iv/mlar-notes-may-2022.pdf):

->This is the amount written off loan balances (and off provisions charged to the income and expenditure account) and is to be on a basis consistent with amounts shown in the firm's published accounts as 'written off' within the analysis of changes in loss provision.
+This is the amount written off loan balances (and off provisions charged to the income and expenditure account) and is to be on a basis consistent with amounts shown in the firm's published accounts as 'written off' within the analysis of changes in loss provision.

 The amount written off may arise for example from:
->- sale of a property/collateral in possession where there is a shortfall; or
+> sale of a property/collateral in possession where there is a shortfall; or
->- a decision to write down the debt on a loan still on the books.
-This may arise where the firm has taken the view that it is certain that a loss will arise and that it is prudent to write down
+> a decision to write down the debt on a loan still on
+> the books.
+This may arise where the firm has taken the view
+> that it is certain that a loss will arise and that it is prudent to write down
->- the debt rather than carry the full debt and an offsetting provision.
+> the debt rather than carry the full debt and an
+> offsetting provision.
 Examples might include certain fraud cases, or where
 >- arrangements have been reached with the borrower to reduce the debt repayable.

+### write_off_bankruptcy
+Loans in the segment that were charged-off due to bankruptcy during the reporting month (based on the [FED Reporting Instructions for Capital Assesments][fed-capital-assesments]).

 ---